 She works in multiple media, including her signature wood polychromatic bas relief, as well as oil painting, fired clay and bronze sculpture, and printmaking, including hand-pulled block prints, lithographs and monotypes, and a process she created: embossed drawing.

 Her earliest efforts at drawing, at about age 4, had a sophisticated bent.
 She wanted to capture the elusive qualities of light.

 She continued to draw and began to paint.
 On family trips to New Orleans each spring and fall, she discovered a wider world of art.
 She visited museums and the gallery of the painter Knute Heldner, which was tucked into a French Quarter carriageway.
 She visited City Park, where she saw the life-size bronze sculptures of Enrique Alférez.

-process when Chestee reached for one and cut him off in
+Herschel opened trunk of his Ford Mustang, revealing a pile of woodblocks.
+He began to explain the printing process when Chestee reached for one and cut him off in mid-sentence.

 Other influences were her father and artists Ella Fontenot Keane, Harry Worthman and Sister Mary Baptist Savoy.